oktaytuncay/Kubernetes/kubernetes.md

 ![pic18](images/18.png)

 For example, we have five replicas of our Web application instance deployed.
-One way to upgrade these to a newer version is to destory all of these and then create newer versions of applications instances, meaning first destroy the five running instances and then deploy five new instances of the new application version.
+One way to upgrade these to a newer version is to destroy all of these and then create newer versions of application instances, meaning first destroy the five running instances and then deploy five new instances of the new application version.

-The problem with this, as you can imagine, is that during the period oafter the older versions are down and before any newer version is up, the application is down and inaccessible to users.
+The problem with this, as you can imagine, is that during the period after the older versions are down and before any newer version is up, the application is down and inaccessible to users.

 This strategy is known as the `recreate` strategy and this is not the default deployment strategy.

 ![pic19](images/19.png)

-The second strategy is where we did not destroy all of them at once.
-Instead we take down the older version and bring up newer version, one by one.
+The second strategy is that we did not destroy all of them at once.
+Instead, we take down the older version and bring up the newer version, one by one.
 This way, the application never goes down and the upgrade is seamless.
 The name of this strategy is the `Rolling Update` strategy.

-If we don't specify a strategy while creating a deployment, it'll assume it to be rolling update.
-In other words, rolling update is the default deployment strategy.
+If we don't specify a strategy while creating a deployment, it'll assume it to be a rolling update.
+In other words, the rolling update is the default deployment strategy.

 So how is the upgrade process done?
 After making the necessary changes in the definition file, we run the following command.